neo-ngd/NEO-Tutorial/en/2-wallet/README.md

 To calculate NEO address from transaction script:
 1. Calculate sha256 hash of transaction script
-2. Calculate ripemd160 hash of the previous output (this is known as script hash)
+2. Calculate ripemd160 hash of the previous output (this is known as the script hash)
 3. Use base58 check to encode previous output with the version 0x17 (meaning result will start with A)

 And here's an example code to generate NEO address from public key: